rosell-dk/webp-express/README.txt

 For older releases, check out changelog.txt

 == Upgrade Notice ==

+= 0.25.15 =
+* Fixed medium security problem with the WPC converter

 = 0.25.14 =
 * Fixed issue that the delete images feature also deleted webp-images that was uploaded as such, when webp-express was configured to store converted images in same folder as originals (not the default option).
 Also fixed conversion triggered by redirection, which broke on a few systems in a recent update, causing images in the media library not to appear.
 It may however still be a problem on a very few systems.
 In that case: Simply disable "Enable redirection to converter" and "Create webp files upon request" and submit an issue